 Gum disease is an inflammation of the gum line that can progress to affect the bone that surrounds and supports your teeth.
-While you can have gum disease and not know it, the most common symptoms are:
+Though you can have gum disease and not know it, the most common symptoms are:

 - Gums that bleed easily